MrKeating07051/FactoryTalkViewSE_AlarmGenerator/README.md

 ## Example Output

+To demonstrate the output of thes script, this is a dataset generated for a discrete solenoid valve with limit switch feedback based on RA Process Library 4.10.06.
-A generated alarm might look like this:
+An alarm dataset might look like this:

 ```